0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

 Hey, welcome to {attributes.title} 👋
 ```

-Let's now add metadata into our blog post's page using frontmatter.
+Let's now add metadata to our blog post's page using frontmatter.

 ```mdx
 ---